LegendaryGuard/BFP/README.md

     * #### _MSYS2 (mingw) (Building dynamic libraries (.dll))_:

-    NOTE: Not tested on Windows 32-bit.
+    IMPORTANT NOTE: Not tested on Windows 32-bit.
+MSYS2 comes with multilib disabled in gcc (means you can't compile for x86 in a 64-bit system), more info [here](https://sourceforge.net/p/msys2/discussion/general/thread/3941f2c9/).

     To build, follow these instructions: